-A person commits the offense of capital murder if he intentionally commits murder, as hereinbefore defined in paragraph (1), and the person intentionally commits the murder in the course of committing or attempting to commit the offense of robbery.
-Robbery is a felony.
+A person commits the offense of capital murder if he intentionally commits murder, as hereinbefore defined, and the person intentionally commits the murder in the course of committing or attempting to commit the offense of burglary of a building or the offense of robbery.
+Burglary of a building and robbery are felony offenses.